facebook/FAI-PEP/README.md

   --shared_libs SHARED_LIBS
                         Pass the shared libs that the framework depends on, in a comma separated list.
+  --string_map STRING_MAP
+                        A json string mapping tokens to replacement strings.
+                        The tokens, surrended by \{\}, when appearing in the test fields of the json file, are to be replaced with the mapped values.
   --timeout TIMEOUT     Specify a timeout running the test on the platforms.
                         The timeout value needs to be large enough so that the low end devices can safely finish the execution in